|

 This page has been very helpful because people looking for specific and detailed information that is not related to what I do can clearly see what I don't do.
 If, for instance, they want a group of factory knives custom etched with a corporate logo, they read that I don't do that.
 Every topic you see here is because of multiple inquires about that specific service.

 I've tried to inject some humor about the topics, and perhaps some worthwhile advice on the topic.
 I've even included some helpful links to other professionals who may be able to provide the service requested.
-For some closely related pages on this site, please visit my Funny Emails, pages One, Two, Three, and Four.
+For some closely related pages on this site, please visit my Funny Emails, pages One, Two, Three, Four, Five, and Six.
 There, you can see a wide range of some of the emails that I receive and have a chuckle or two.

 Thanks for your understanding.